 The primary goal of every journalist is to deliver news to his/her audience.
 And for sure theу are not interested in writing about the product that has been already covered by many.

-High ranking media outlets are key to maximize traffic and pledge conversions.
+High-ranking media outlets are key to maximizing traffic and conversions from Kickstarter pledge management.
 Offering them exclusive increases your chances to be featured by them and so receive substantial backing for your campaign.

 One of the primary tools to check the page authority – aka established reputation – is Alexa traffic rank Google Chrome extension.